 This Prospectus is a prospectus in respect of the Notes for the purposes of Article 6 of Regulation (EU) 2017/1129 (the "Prospectus Regulation") and for the purposes of giving information with regard to the Issuer and its Group and the Notes which, according to the particular nature of the Issuer and the Notes, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Issuer, the rights attaching to the Notes and the reasons for the issuance and its impact on the Issuer.
 The Issuer has obtained all necessary consent, approvals and authorisations in Denmark in connection with the issue and performance of the Notes.
-This Prospectus has been approved and registered by the Danish Financial Supervisory Authority (Da: Finanstilsynet) (the "Danish FSA") pursuant to the Prospectus Regulation and the Commission Delegated Regulation (EU) 2019/980 supplementing Regulation (EU) 2017/1129 (the "Delegated Prospectus Regulation") and the Commission Delegated Regulation (EU) 2019/979 of 14 March 2019 supplementing the Prospectus Regulation with regard to regulatory technical standards on key financial information in the summary of a prospectus, the publication and classification of prospectuses, advertisements for securities, supplements to a prospectus, and the notification portal, and repealing Commission Delegated Regulation (EU) 2016/301, as amended.
+This Prospectus has been approved and registered by the Danish Financial Supervisory Authority (Da: Finanstilsynet) (the "Danish FSA") pursuant to the Prospectus Regulation and the Commission Delegated Regulation (EU) 2017/1129 (the "Delegated Prospectus Regulation") and the Commission Delegated Regulation (EU) 2019/980 supplementing Regulation (EU) 2017/1129 (the "Delegated Prospectus Regulation") and the Commission Delegated Regulation (EU) 2019/980 supplementing Regulation (EU) 2017/1129 (the "Delegated Prospectus Regulation") and the Commission Delegated Regulation (EU) 2019/980 supplementing Regulation (EU) 2019/979 of 14 March 2019 supplementing the Prospectus Regulation with regard to regulatory technical standards on key financial information in the summary of a prospectus, the publication and classification of prospectuses, advertisements for securities, supplements to a prospectus, and the notification portal, and repealing Commission Delegated Regulation (EU) No 382/2014 and Commission Delegated Regulation (EU) 2016/301, as amended.